ganrad/ose-fis-auto-dealer/README.md

 16. Open the FIS application container (Pod) terminal window using the OpenShift Web UI.
 Then verify the contents of the mounted *secrets* directory (shown in screenshot below).
   ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-auto-dealer/master/images/secrets01.png)

 17. Congratulations!
 You have just built, deployed and tested an Apache Camel application on OpenShift Enterprise.
 It's that simple!
-Next, proceed to the GitHub project [ose-fis-jms-tx] (https://github.com/ganrad/ose-fis-jms-tx) to build, deploy and test a *transactional* Apache Camel application.
+Next, if you want to learn how to build & deploy *transactional' Camel applications and run them on OpenShift, then proceed to the GitHub project [ose-fis-jms-tx] (https://github.com/ganrad/ose-fis-jms-tx).